Concentration of posterior probabilities and normalized L0 criteria: Supplementary material

 \section{Supplementary material}

 Section \ref{suplsec:auxiliary} provides a number of auxiliary results required for our derivations.
 These include bounds on central and non-central chi-square and F distributions, obtaining non-centrality parameters and bounding Bayesian F-test statistics for nested linear models, and bounding certain high-dimensional deterministic sums (e.g. as arising in establishing posterior consistency for variable selection under Zellner's prior).
+Section \ref{ssec:tailbounds} provides bounds for the integral of Bayes factor tail probabilities featuring in Lemma \ref{LEM:TAILPROB_TO_MEAN}.
 The remaining sections provide proofs for all our main and auxiliary results.